 Within the European jazz scene, this Cologne musician is known as an outstanding, virtuoso improviser.
 DownBeat Magazine described him as a “highly versatile player that can fit easily into mainstream and avant garde contexts with impressive élan.”
 Hans-Jürgen Linke adds: “Landfermann is probably not only the busiest jazz bassist in Germany at the moment, but also the one with the broadest stylistic horizon.”

 Robert Landfermann is bandleader in several of his own ensembles, and a co-initiator of the Cologne musician collective KLAENG, which organises jazz festivals and workshops.
-Since 2014 Landfermann is co-owner of the label Klaeng Records, where his own albums Topaz, Tiefgan and Kehdata (with Elisabeth Coudoux) were released.
+Since 2014, he is co-owner of the label Klaeng Records, where his own albums "Topaz", "Tiefgan" and "Kehdata" (with Elisabeth Coudoux) were released.

 From 2011, Robert Landfermann taught jazz double bass and ensemble music at the Folkwang University of the Arts in Essen, and took up a professorship at the Musikhochschule Mannheim in the autumn of 2019.